nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ![exit2](images/exit2.png)
 <br>
-3. Lastly, you may simply click the `X` button on the top right hand corner of the application to exit the program.
+3. Lastly, you may simply click the `X` button on the top right-hand corner of the application to exit the program.

 ![exit3](images/exit3.png)